keeganmjgreen/constrained_node_allocation_balancer/docs/examples.md

     )

     root = Node(
-        limit=15,
+        upper_limit=15,
         children=[
-            LeafNode(limit=6),
+            LeafNode(upper_limit=6),
-            LeafNode(limit=1),
+            LeafNode(upper_limit=1),
-            LeafNode(limit=9),
+            LeafNode(upper_limit=9),
         ],
     )
     constrained_node_allocation_balancer(root)
     ```

 The above tree has a root allocation of 15.0 units.
 At first, the algorithm give an initial allocation of (15.0&nbsp;units)/(3&nbsp;nodes)&nbsp;=&nbsp;5.0 units to each of the three leaf nodes.
 Node 1.1's and node 1.3's initial allocations do *not* exceed those nodes' limits.
 However, node 1.2's initial allocation *does* exceed its limit, by 4.0 units.
-The algorithm will redistribute this excess among the node's siblings that have *headroom* (limit&nbsp;&minus;&nbsp;allocation), allocating 2.0 more units to each of nodes 1.1 and 1.3.
+The algorithm will redistribute this excess among the node's siblings that have *headroom* (upper_limit&nbsp;&minus;&nbsp;allocation), allocating 2.0 more units to each of nodes 1.1 and 1.3.
 As a result, node 1.1's allocation will end up exceeding its limit by 1.0 unit.
 This excess will be redistributed among node 1.1's remaining siblings that have headroom (in this case, only node 1.3).
 The algorithm has thereby assigned the largest possible allocations that satisfy the root’s limit, while balancing how much is allocated among the leaves:

 ```mermaid
 flowchart TD